jordolang/Google-Scraper/README.md

 - Batch email generation with summary reports
 - Professional HTML formatting for direct copy-paste into Gmail

+### 📤 Automated Email Sender
+- Send generated emails automatically via SMTP
+- Personalized subject lines for each business
+- Intelligent email validation and filtering
+- Dry run mode for testing
+- Rate limiting and delay configuration
+- Detailed sending logs and statistics
+- Support for Gmail, Google Workspace, and other providers

 ### 🛠️ Additional Tools
 - CSV to HTML table converter
 - HTML to PDF converter